 In order to provide teams with experiential learning opportunities and feedback to their ideas, university professors and IT professionals will be invited to be mentors.
 Each finalist team will be matched with one mentor.
 Mentorship sessions will be arranged for the teams.

 Each finalist team will be required to construct a booth according to the proposal written in the preceding round in the 35th Hong Kong Joint School Electronics and Computer Exhibition.
 Teams may also be asked to present their ideas on stage during the exhibition.
 The budget for constructing the booth should not exceed HK$500.

 The booth should be designed to introduce their ideas in an interactive and flexible manner.
 Teams have to cater for different age groups and people with different technology knowledge levels.
 They should be prepared to be questioned by visitors and give detailed explanations.

 Booths will be judged on the appearance of the booths, the presentation given by teams, whether booths are consistent with the proposal and whether money is used wisely.
 The best three teams will be awarded champion, 1st runner-up and 2nd runner-up respectively.
 Other teams will also be awarded merit prize.

 The proposal should be mainly in words, supplemented by graphics or drawings where appropriate.
 It can be written in either English or Chinese, but a mixture of both languages is not allowed.

 There are no restrictions on the format of the booth and finalized products presented in exhibition.
 However, feasibility and effectiveness must be taken into account so that the products can be displayed clearly and properly.

-Letter of confirmation will be sent to the teacher-in-charge and team leader via e-mail within 3 days after receiving the application form.
+Letter of confirmation will be sent to the teacher-in-charge and team leader via e-mail within 14 days after receiving the application form.
 An administrative fee of $100 will be collected from each team after confirmation of application.